 While the anime style looks good, it just doesn’t mesh with the idea of Tolkien and Middle-earth.
 Obviously, this isn’t the first time that The Lord of the Rings was in animated form.
 The Hobbit, The Fellowship of the Ring, and The Return of the King all had animated versions released in the late 1970s and the animation wasn’t exactly great.

-However, for this new animated film, even if people didn’t mind it being anime, we have to ask who is The War of the Rohirrim supposed to have been made for?
+However, for this new animated film, even if people didn’t mind it being an anime, we have to ask who is The War of the Rohirrim supposed to have been made for?
 Tolkien fans?
 Children?
 Women?
 The general audience?
 There isn’t enough about this movie that intrigues any of these demographics to any great extent

 So will The War of the Rohirrim set theaters on fire when it comes out December 13th?